Scallop

 In response to falling catch rates, the stock abundance in the fishery was surveyed in 2009 and 2012.
 Both surveys revealed very low densities of scallops throughout the traditionally fished areas of the fishery.
 Consequently, no quota was made available between 2010 and 2013.

-A small and conservative amount of quota was granted for the current (2013/14) season to allow limited exploratory fishing to take place to determine if there had been any recovery in the stocks.
-Results are pending.
+Following this period, during years of low abundance, a small amount of quota has been allocated to licences, totalling 1.5t per licence.
+This allows for controlled exploratory fishing to take place to determine if there has been any recovery in the stocks.

 Fishery Statistics and Data

 Surveys following this period revealed an indication of stronger recruitment of juvenile scallops.
-In response, a conservative TACC of 136.5 t was set for the 2013/14 and 2014/15 seasons.
-Between the period of 2015/16 to 2020/21 the TACC remained consistently set at 135 t.
+In response, a conservative TACC of 136.5 t, or 1.5 t per licence, was set for the 2013/14 and 2014/15 seasons.
+Between the period of 2015/16 to 2020/21 the TACC was set at 135 t, reflective of the reduction in total licences.

 Figure 1: Time series of catch (meat weight, tonnes) in the Victorian Scallop Fishery.
 Port Phillip Bay was closed to commercial fishing in 1997, and in 1998 the licences for Bass strait and Lakes Entrance were combined to be called 'Ocean Scallop'.

 When open, the fishery is managed using a quota management system of individual transferable quota.
-Annual consultation is undertaken to determine the total allowable catch (TAC) and is based on a combination of stock survey analysis and scientific and industry expertise.
+Annual consultation is undertaken to determine the total allowable commercial catch (TACC) and is based on a combination of stock survey analysis and scientific and industry expertise.

-After consultation, Victorian Fisheries Authority, on behalf of the Minister for Outdoor Recreation, then sets the TAC via a Quota Notice and distributes the quota equally amongst the licences.
+After consultation, Victorian Fisheries Authority, on behalf of the Minister for Outdoor Recreation, then sets the TACC via a Further Quota Order and distributes the quota equally amongst the licences.